 Here are a few reasons why compost gets too dry, and what you can do to help resolve the problem.

 Too many Browns

 Carbon rich materials, especially when dry to begin with, are pretty much resistant to decay!
 You should aim for a balance of green and brown materials.
 If you put a lot of dry leaves on your pile without mixing it with some soft, moist, waste materials your compost could remain dry (you have too much carbon and not enough nitrogen rich waste).

 Structure Too Branchy

 The density and structure of compost needs to be balanced.
 If the density of the compost is too branchy with lots of air pockets it will dry out quickly because there’s too much aeration.
-If you have a lot of woody, branchy brown materials try compacting them or cutting them into smaller pieces (in general the smaller size also helps retain heat and speeds up the composting process - I usually use a shredder like this one to chop things into smaller pieces).
+If you have a lot of woody, branchy brown materials try compacting them or cutting them into smaller pieces.
+In general the smaller size also helps retain heat and speeds up the composting process.

 Turning compost regularly

 Turning compost can help to redistribute moisture in your bin by moving dry materials at the edges to the center of the pile where it’s usually more moist.
 This is also an opportunity to add some water to the materials that appear too dry.